civicnet/strop/README.md

 This method is not called internally.

-The [default implementation](https://github.com/civicnet/strop/blob/master/index.js#L163-L173) instructs the tag to replace every interpolated value that is an instace of the `factory` function by calling the `handler` function with `this` set to the calling tag and the value as an argument.
+The [default implementation](https://github.com/civicnet/strop/blob/master/index.js#L163-L173) enables the default [**`render`** method][render] to replace every interpolated value that is an instance of the `factory` function by calling the `handler` function with `this` set to the calling tag and the value as an argument.

-Every interpolated value's entire prototype (inheritance) chain is searched; if the value matches multiple types, only the most specialized one's handler will be called.
+Every interpolated value's entire prototype (inheritance) chain is searched; if the value matches multiple registered types, only the most specialized one's handler will be called.

 There are no discernible use cases that would require overriding this method.